saber-games/expeditions-guides/docs/content_policy.md

 # Content Policy

-The exact content policy for content of the portal and changes from the community is yet to be developed.
+The content policy of this portal is currently in development.